RedisBloom/RedisBloom/docs/commands/cf.addnx.md

-Adds an item to a cuckoo filter if the item did not exist previously; creating the filter if it does not exist.
+Adds an item to a cuckoo filter if the item does not exist.

-This command is similar to `CF.EXISTS` + `CF.ADD` commands.
-It does not add an item into the filter if its fingerprint already exists and therefore better utilizes the available capacity.
+This command is similar to the combination of `CF.EXISTS` and `CF.ADD`.
+It does not add an item into the filter if its fingerprint already exists.

 <note><b>Notes:</b>